MahamudM90/ThemeClock/README.md

 ## ThemeClock
-This is a Basic Level WSite of Theme-clock.
+This is a Basic Level WeSite of Theme-clock.